Emergency Department During COVID-19

 If there is no space for visitors, the following steps will be taken:

-Step 1: Visitors will be asked to wait outside of the hospital until it is determined that the patient will go to an assessment space that allows for physical distancing of a visitor.
+Step 1: Visitors are asked to wait outside of the hospital until the patient is in an assessment space that allows for physical distancing.
 This may take some time depending on the number of patients in the ED.
 You can provide the patient with a contact number where you can be reached for updates.

 Step 3: If you are not able to join the patient in person, we encourage you to ask the clinical team about ways to connect remotely.